-Residential & Commercial Real Estate Sales
+Residential & Commercial Real Estate Sales and Rentals

 There are concerns with the Staring Lane extension and how it will affect the Highland Creek Subdivision.
 From the WAFB news report on the Staring Lane Extension one resident expressed concerns about this extension connecting their neighborhood with the crime-ridden area of Gardere.
 I personally thought about this when I first heard about the project, however, I really don't give it much weight any longer, as my ideas have changed upon looking at all this on the map below.
 While there will naturally be some cons to this extension for the Highland Creek Subdivision, I think that the benefits of this road extension will far outweigh the cons.

 Change is often repelled.
 But I once read that change, while uncomforting, is actually an opportunity for growth.
 Change equals opportunity...

 The above map shows:

 the Meadow Bend Subdivision (green)

 the west side of Highland Creek (yellow)

 the east side of Highland Creek (blue)

 While the con of this project that flows naturally from any growth is the increased noise the houses near the road side will have that wasn't there before, the benefits will far outweigh this issue.